-'The entire thing is frankly a hot mess’: Wisconsin Gov.-elect Tony Evers slams GOP plans to curb his power
+Wisconsin lawmakers vote to strip power from the incoming Democratic governor, attorney general

 The severe rhetoric from the mild-mannered Midwestern educator reflected the pitch of the debate in Madison, as the second day of extraordinary legislative action spilled into the wee hours of Wednesday morning.
 The marathon session, marked by long delays as both sides huddled to plot the way forward, unfolded against the backdrop of protests at the state Capitol, which found an echo within the legislative chambers.
 State Senate Minority Leader Jennifer Shilling accused the GOP majority of “handcuffing the incoming administration.”

 The state’s GOP leadership framed the undertaking as an attempt to safeguard Walker’s policy agenda, as well as to check executive authority.
 Republicans in Wisconsin have controlled the state government since 2011.
-Robin Vos, the speaker of the Assembly, took to Twitter late Tuesday to defend his party’s actions, but his messages, rather than reassuring Wisconsin voters, became a lighting rod for them to voice their discontent.
+Robin Vos, speaker of the Assembly, took to Twitter late Tuesday to defend his party’s actions, but his messages, rather than reassuring Wisconsin voters, became a lighting rod for them to voice their discontent.

-The legislative package that Republicans are seeking to shepherd to Walker’s desk includes measures unlikely to attain the signature of a Democratic governor, such as limits to early voting and a prohibition on the state’s withdrawal from a lawsuit challenging the Affordable Care Act.

 Walker, addressing reporters this week, said he expected the legislation to be altered in the course of debate and promised that his approval “depends on what they send me.”

-Evers, speaking to CNN, aimed for defiance in the face of what he described as a baldfaced attempt to thwart the results of last month’s election.
+Evers, speaking to CNN, voiced defiance in the face of what he described as a baldfaced attempt to thwart the results of last month’s elections.
 “That’s just not going to happen,” he said.
 “We’re working hard to make sure it doesn’t happen.”

-Yet, he also acknowledged that Republicans showed no signs of relenting.
+Yet, he also acknowledged that Republicans show no signs of relenting.

 “We’ll try to convince the governor to veto it, and that’s an unlikely prospect,” he said, referring to Walker, who survived a hard-fought recall vote in 2012 and was reelected in 2014.
 Otherwise, he said, “we have several strategies in place, but everything’s on the table, from litigation to other actions.”